williamokomba/AICE-Artificial-Intelligence-Diploma/Capstone Project idea/README.md

-  # Facemask Detection
+  # Stock market prediction

   This is an idea of the kind of the project i will handling.
-  Given the Covid_19 menace which is not stopping anytime soon, it's prudent to come up with a model which can be used to detect on whether someone has a mast on or not.
-This can be used in various places where transmittion can be high.
+  Given the Covid_19 menace which is not stopping anytime soon, and the invasion of Ukrain by Russian forces, it's prudent to come up with a model which can be used to predict stock market prices.

- The model is sourced from Kaggle.kaggle kernels output kaushikholla/facemask-detection-using-tensorflow-2 -p /path/to/dest
+ The model is sourced from https://www.kaggle.com/code/nageshsingh/stock-market-forecasting-arima